geothoram/Kaggle-Notebooks/README.md

 Wide & Deep Neural Network is an interesting new model architecture for ranking & recommendation, developed by Google Research.
 It uses Logistic Regression & Deep Learning in a single model.

 * [Open Notebook](https://www.kaggle.com/ravichaubey1506/learn-wide-deep-neural-network) - Wide and Deep NN

+## 10. (99% Acc.)
+Inception V3 on Rock, Paper & Scissor

+I will use PreTrained Model Inception Netowrk to train my model.
+Off Course because we need to go deeper :) Inceptionv3 is a convolutional neural network for assisting in image analysis and object detection, and got its start as a module for Googlenet.
+It is the third edition of Google's Inception Convolutional Neural Network, originally introduced during the ImageNet Recognition Challenge.
+Just as ImageNet can be thought of as a database of classified visual objects, Inception helps classification of objects in the world of computer vision.
+One such use is in life sciences, where it aids in the research of Leukemia.
+It was "codenamed 'Inception' after the film of the same name".

+* [Open Notebook](https://www.kaggle.com/ravichaubey1506/99-acc-inception-v3-on-rock-paper-scissor) - Inception V3 on Rock, Paper & Scissor

 `Adding Other Notebooks Soon...
 Thank you...`